jarun/nnn/README.md

 #### Key prompt

 The key prompt, invoked by <kbd>^B</kbd>, provides a powerful multi-functional navigation mechanism.
-It understands contexts, bookmarks and handy location shortcuts.
+It is case-sensitive and understands contexts, bookmarks and handy location shortcuts.

 | Key | Function |
 |:---:| --- |